Insidiae/perpetual-testing-initiative/Round 0/log.md

-# 100 Days Of Code - Round 0 Log
+ins# 100 Days Of Code - Round 0 Log

 ### Day 0: Monday, May 3rd, 2021